Food and Drug Administration (FDA) - Taiwan

 Role in Milk Labeling Regulations

 The FDA mandates that only pure milk can be labeled as "fresh milk."
-Any commercial-grade milk advertised as fresh milk violates labeling laws and may result in fines, highlighting the agency's role in protecting consumers and maintaining product integrity.
+Any commercial-grade milk advertised as fresh milk violates labeling laws and may result in fines.
+This underscores the agency's role in protecting consumers and maintaining product integrity.
 The FDA categorizes raw milk as one of the riskiest foods and emphasizes the need for robust food safety protocols to prevent public health crises related to raw milk.
 Additionally, the Dairy Pride Act seeks to compel the FDA to enforce existing regulations, urging the FDA to enforce standards of identity that reserve the term 'milk' exclusively for a product derived from a lactating animal.

-Modified: 2025/08/16
+Modified: 2025/09/07

 Related news